different-ai/embedbase/README.md

 # Embedbase

-Open-source API for efficiently to easily create, store, and retrieve embeddings.
+Open-source API for to easily create, store, and retrieve embeddings.

 ## Stack